Fun learning for students. Hassle-free planning for teachers.

-Our high and low ropes course activities are fun and challenging ways to build leadership and teamwork.
-Through various individual and group challenges, students will build confidence in themselves and others and learn skills that will translate well into many life experiences.
+Our high and low ropes course activities are fun and challenging ways to build leadership and social skills.
+Through various individual and group challenges, students will build confidence in themselves and others and develop lifelong skillsets.

 Santa Barbara Marine Biology Excursion

-Students will explore the marine life along California's Coast, focusing on mammals and other marine life in the Santa Barbara Harbor.
-Students will kayak through kelp beds and learn about one.
-Students are given close encounters with dolphins, seals, sea stars and other marine life.
-This trip can also include a visit to the Santa Barbara’s Ty Warner Sea Center.
+Explore the Santa Barbara Harbor focusing on mammals and other marine life in the area.
+Students will kayak through kelp beds and learn why they are central to the SB Channel’s biodiversity.
+Look for dolphins, seals, sea stars, and more along the way!
+This trip can also include a visit to Santa Barbara’s Ty Warner Sea Center.

 Channel Islands National Park Exploration

-This two to four day excursion is based at Scorpion Landing on Santa Cruz National Park, and focuses on the tremendous natural and cultural history, amazing geology, endemic species of animal and plant life, endangered species, and marine ecology of the Islands.
-Students focus on actively experiencing and documenting the diverse ecosystems of the Channel Islands National Park through a variety of activities.
+This incredible two- to five-day excursion is based at Scorpion Anchorage on Santa Cruz Island in Channel Islands National Park (CINP) and focuses on the tremendous natural and cultural history, amazing geology, endemic species of animal and plant life, endangered species, and marine ecology of the Islands.
+Students will experience firsthand and document the diverse ecosystems of CINP through a variety of activities.

-Lesson plans and activities to be considered are the following: marine ecology of the intertidal zone and kelp forest, natural history hikes and species documentation, geology of the Channel Islands, endemic species, snorkeling with marine ecology focus, guided sea kayaking and camping.
+Lesson plans and activities to be considered include: marine ecology of the intertidal zone and kelp forest, natural history hikes and species documentation, the geology of the Channel Islands, endemic species, snorkeling with marine ecology focus, guided sea kayaking, and camping.

 Students will have fun in a unique and ecologically precious outdoor setting while fulfilling educational curriculum requirements and developing life-long skills.